Transformers (film series): Shared universe connections

 In July 2021, a crossover film with the G.I.
 Joe film series was once again in development.
 In June 2023, beginning with Rise of the Beasts, the two franchises began to share continuity.
 Producer di Bonaventura stated that in future films, actors from the G.I.
 Joe films may reprise their roles.
 In July 2023, di Bonaventura stated that while the crossover would not interfere with the continuity of the franchise's first five installments, he believed that "continuity's overblown, because sometimes you miss a great idea."
 In April 2024, Paramount announced that a crossover film is in development.
 Derek Connolly was hired to write the crossover film in June 2024.
 Di Bonaventura announced to Collider that the crossover will be the next film.
+In July 2025, Anthony Ramos who starred in Rise of the Beasts noted the film's uncertain status due to the Skydance-Paramount merger.

 On November 20, 2024, after the underperformance of the animated film Transformers One (2024), Hasbro announced that they would no longer be co-financing film adaptations, instead leaving external studios to exclusively fund such projects.